 Aechmea blumenavii has blue-tipped green leaves.
 Inflorescences are spikes of yellow flowers produced in November - December.
 Flowers are followed by long-lasting orange-pink infructescences.

 Aechmea blumenavii is an endangered species and it is classified as Rare by the IUCN.
+This is the TRUE blumenavii, not the many mislabelled specimens in the trade.

 It is still rare in cultivation, but it is considered frost-hardy.
 Aechmea blumenavii can appearently take low temperatures with little or no damage at -7 C (20 F) for several hours.